Photography mdavid.com.au

 In the previous section I talked about one of the difficulties of working in weak light.
 I’m talking about losing depth of field and noise getting into your photos.

-Seriously, you’d be surprised how often I see photos taken in weak light that turn out to be soft, which is why I’m making a big deal about the subject here.
+Seriously, you’d be surprised how often I see photos taken in weak light that turn out soft, which is why I’m making a big deal about the subject here.

 If you know that weak light is your problem then you’re just going to have to find a way to get more light into your lens.
 That might mean using a flash powerful enough to reach your telephoto’s subject, or it might mean mounting your camera on a tripod and using a slower exposure (and hope your subject doesn’t move too quickly for your slow shutter speed).

-The photo of the Rufous Fantail above left was taken without a flash, which forced the camera to slow the shutter speed down to 1/32 second.
+These photos of Rufous Fantails were taken in dim light without a flash, and then with a flash.
+The one without the flash forced the camera to slow the shutter speed down to 1/32 second.
 Not nearly fast enough for such a fast-moving bird, and not fast enough for working hand-held with the 400mm lens I was using either.
-The photo at right was taken in the same place with the same lens, but this time using a flash.
+The photo taken with a flash was taken at 250th second.
+Both shots were taken in the same place with the same lens.

 Tripod issues